Global payments

 Trade Impact: By simplifying import processes, IDPMS can improve trade efficiency and reduce the time and costs associated with import transactions.

-Feedback mechanism: Users can report issues or suggest improvements, helping the RBI and other stakeholders continually improve the system.
+Feedback mechanism: Users can report issues or suggest improvements, helping the RBI and other stakeholders improve the system.

 Environmental benefits: Moving from paper-based processes to electronic records reduces physical documentation, supporting sustainability.

-The RBI plans to continually update and improve IDPMS by adding new technologies and incorporating user feedback to enhance the system's effectiveness.
+The RBI plans to update and improve IDPMS by adding new technologies and incorporating user feedback to enhance the system's effectiveness.

 How Does the IDPMS Work?